Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Reminder: list all in Section 7: Supplemental Information.

 Reminder: list details in Section 7: Supplemental Information.

-This section is to be used to write a detailed explanation to any of the questions on this form.
-Please include the section number with all explanations.
+This section is to be used to write more information and/or a detailed explanation for any of your responses on this form.
+Please include the section number for all information and explanations added.

 By checking the "I agree" box below, you agree and acknowledge that 1) your application will not be signed in the sense of a traditional paper document, 2) by signing in this alternate manner, you authorize your electronic signature to be valid and binding upon you to the same force and effect as a handwritten signature, and 3) you may still be required to provide a traditional signature at a later date.

 Please review the items that are part of this WAC and sign and date to approve you have read the information.
 This information is also available online.

 (1) Emergency workers shall be responsible to certify to the authorized officials registering them and using their services that they are aware of and will comply with all applicable responsibilities and requirements set forth in these rules.